About the Process

 Step two involves pencil studies of animals, plants and anything else the story calls for.

 Next I create a very detailed pencil drawing that incorporates the text and submit the drawing to the client.
-Once the client approves, I transfer the drawing to Arches Aquarelle 140-lb hot press watercolor block.
-I use Higgins black ink for the text and Winsor and Newton and Daniel Smith watercolors for brilliance and saturation.
+Once the client approves, I transfer the drawing to watercolor paper.
+I use black ink for the text and Winsor and Newton and Daniel Smith watercolors for brilliance and saturation.

-I have created 135 of these story paintings and I’ve enjoyed every single one.
+I have created 137 of these story paintings, and I’ve enjoyed every single one.